anttijuu/O4-server/README.md

 ## Running

-First copy `chatserver-template.properties` to `chatserver.properties` and then edit the settings to reflect the features active in the server.
+First edit the settings in `chatserver.properties` if necessary.

-Then run the server:
+Then run (assuming the server has been built) the server:

 ```console
 java -jar target/ChatServer-0.0.1-SNAPSHOT-jar-with-dependencies.jar chatserver.properties